smith897/142Q2FrontEnd/README.md

 The output from the back end will appear in the terminal.
 You can add the -rq and -rs flags to have it also print the requests and/or responses.
 Open developer tools and the console in your browser to see output from the front end (ctrl + shift + c in chrome).

-Each time you change the front end, you'll possibly need to run "npm run build".

 ## Understanding the code
 You'll need a background in Vue in order to understand everything going on.
 After taking CS260 you should know everything you need.